AustinWise/DllInjectionPoc/README.md

-This is a DLL injection in programs created using .NET 7 under the following
+This is a DLL injection in programs created using .NET 9 under the following
 conditions:
-* They use the QUIC protocol (which is a preview feature)
+* They use the QUIC protocol
 * They publish as a self-contained program

 The problem is that if an attacker is able to place a DLL with the name `WINMM.dll`